-Management, operations and claims services are provided under a management agreement with Progressive Casualty Insurance Company ("Casualty"), an insurance affiliate domiciled in Ohio.
+Management, operations and claims services are provided under a management agreement with Casualty.
 Under the terms of the agreement, the Company is provided underwriting and loss adjustment services for business produced in exchange for a management fee based on the Company's use of services.